-Descript tion of Objective and Activities to Achieve Objectives Person/Agency Responsible Start/End Dates Groups Expected to be Served/Reached/ Educated Description of Expected Outcomes/Impact OBJECT Virginia Department of Health/Department of Behavioral Health and Developmental Services pregnant women as well as sites, centers, and resources.
-Provide mothers with information and education on the benefits of medication assisted treatment services, both while pregnant and continuation post- delivery. community awareness and education of substance orative education with the Department of Educati Short Term Develop media campaign to educate/inform parents of planned school initiative to address th effects of substance use disorder as it pertains to not only pregnant and parenting women but also to their children.
+Desc ription of Objective and Activities to Achieve Objectives Person/Agency Responsible Start/End Dates Groups Expected to be Served/Reached/ Educated Description of Expected Outcomes/Impact Short Term Develop media campaign to educate/inform parents of planned school initiative to address the effects of substance use disorder as it pertains to not only pregnant and parenting women but also to their children.
 Use surveys pre and post education to middle/high school children to assess knowledge of substance use disorder.
-Developmental Services/ Virginia Department of Health Pathways to Coordinated Care staff person/ 6-12 months N/A Provide education through a media campaign to parents and pregnant women.
+Department of Behavioral Health and Developmental Services/ Virginia Department of Health Pathways to Coordinated Care staff person/ Department of Education 6-12 months N/A Provide education through a media campaign to parents and pregnant women.
 Understand what knowledge middle and high school students have related to substance use disorder.
-Moderate Term 1.
-Develop education to be used in conjunction with family life and/or physical education/health class instruction in Virginia's public schools.
-Virginia Department of Health Pathways to Coordinated Care staff person/ Department of Education 12-18 months N/A Provide education about substance use through family life and/or physical education/health class instruction across

-Descrip tion of Objective and Activities to Achieve Objectives Person/Agency Responsible Start/End Dates Groups Expected to be Served/Reached/ Educated Description of Expected Outcomes/Impact Virginia's public schools.
-Long Term 1.
-Assess use of surveys/education through cumulative data pre and post education and amend education as necessary to promote abstinence from substance use.
+Moderate Term Develop education to be used in conjunction with family life and/or physical education/health class instruction in Virginia's public schools.
+Virginia Department of Health Pathways to Coordinated Care staff person/ Department of Education 12-18 months N/A Provide education about substance use through family life and/or physical education/health class instruction across Virginia's public schools.
+Long Term Assess use of surveys/education through cumulative data pre and post education and amend education as necessary to promote abstinence from substance use.
 Virginia Department of Health Pathways to Coordinated Care staff person/ Department of Education 18-24 months N/A Understand what knowledge middle and high school students have related to substance use disorder and the benefits of abstinence.